LostLuma/server-stats/README.md

 > and before Server Stats removes its function in counting statistics and has implemented it differently
 > for vanilla crafting interfaces (the inventory, crafting table, and furnace).
 Mods adding new crafting
 > methods will instead need to call `PlayerEntity.incrementStat` with the real amount crafted themselves.

+### Mob Statistics Screen

+Statistics for killing and being killed by mobs added by mods are automatically collected by Server Stats.
+However, by default Server Stats will not display a mob face in the mob stats screen for mobs it doesn't know.

+You can change this by shipping a texture in this location: ``assets/server_stats/textures/mob_face/mob_name.png``